ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 - Neutron (network)

 > [!primary]
->In some cases, it will be easier to use OpenStack APIs and in others, Nova APIs, Neutron APIs, etc.
+>In some cases, it will be easier to use the OpenStack APIs and in others, Nova APIs, Neutron APIs, etc.
 >
 > Moreover, some features may be missing from the OpenStack API depending on the version of your client and operating system.
 For the purpose of making this guide more accessible, it presents the simplest and most intuitive options.